SamiGandhi/Ecowatch/README.md

       │
       └── README.md

-Parameters Description
+## Parameters Description
-The parameters class contains various configuration settings for the EcoWatch project.
+### The parameters class contains various configuration settings for the EcoWatch project.
 Here is a description of each parameter:
+      ```bash
       captured_video_path: Path to the captured video file.
       video_base_path: Base path of the video file (without extension).
       captured_frame_dir: Directory to store captured frames.